 One of the easiest and most cost-effective ways to move items out of the way is to install some simple wall shelves.
 There are a few options for shelves.
 Some units only need mounted and are ready to go and others that need assembling.

-The least expensive shelves are made of brackets from a hardware store with a piece of painted plywood as the surface.
+The least expensive shelves are made of brackets from a hardware store with a piece of painted plywood or Cut My Plastic MDF sheet as the surface.
 If installed in a closet, they can even be neatly hidden behind those amazing, space-saving sliding closet doors.

 Floating Desks and Tables

 Sometimes, even in a small space, there is a need for surfaces.
 Things such as tables and desks items are to work on or eat your meals.
 Folding desks appear to be a simple cabinet when they are closed, but when open, they fold into a fully functional work surface.
 Some of the fancier ones even have two-tier surfaces.

 A corner table base can fold out from a wall with a top leaf folding down to make an instant dining table.

 Sometimes the best option is the most obvious one.
 Often, the fancy furniture that folds up onto the wall can get expensive.
 Folding chairs and tables can solve the price problem nicely because they are relatively affordable.
 It may not be a glamorous or user-friendly system, but placing folding items up on a shelf can provide the same amount of space as more costly options.